 X-Ray and UV Photoelectron Spectroscopy

-In photoemission techniques, we use either X-rays or ultraviolet photons to bombard the surface of a sample.
+In photoemission techniques, we use either X-rays or UV photons to bombard the surface of a sample.
 The incident photons cause the emission of electrons (photoelectrons) from atoms in the near-surface region (about the top 4 nm) of the sample.

 Evaluates bonding environments of surface layers via XPS, and valence states via UPS.
 Ultrahigh vacuum facilitates sample cleanliness.
 Aluminum, magnesium, and monochromated Al Kα radiation allow a variety of analytical conditions.
 A high-resolution electron energy analyzer minimizes the spread of photoelectrons, allowing accurate determination of energies and enhanced peak separation for accurate chemical identifications.